CarolynSBlack/training/getting_started/exercises/instructions.md

 ### Tag Lines ###

 1. Select __From the Cloud__ to open __exercise1_macavity__ in training\gettingstarted\exercises.
+2. Select __Select Supported Schema__ and then __TEI All__.
-2. Select __Don't Show Again__ in the Editor Mode pop-up.
+3. Select __Don't Show Again__ in the Editor Mode pop-up.
-3. Select the __Image Viewer__ tab on the right to see an image of the print version of the poem.
+4. Select the __Image Viewer__ tab on the right to see an image of the print version of the poem.
+5. Select __Edit Raw XML__ from the ribbon at the top of the screen.
+6. Change every pair of `ab` (anonymous block) tags to `lg` (line group) tags.
+Notice that the second, or closing, tag of each pair includes a slash.
+Be sure each slash remains in place in the closing tags as you do your editing.
+7. When you are done, select __Change__ at the bottom of the Edit Source window.
-4. Highlight "Macavity, Macavity, there's no one like Macavity," below line 4.
+8. Highlight "Macavity, Macavity, there's no one like Macavity," below line 4.
-5. Select __Tags__ on the far left of the ribbon at the top of the screen.
+9. Select __Tags__ on the far left of the ribbon at the top of the screen.
-6. Find the `l` (line) tag by typing it into the search box or scrolling down the list of tags.
+10. Find the `l` (line) tag by typing it into the search box or scrolling down the list of tags.
-7. Select the `l` tag from the list and then select __OK__.
+11. Select the `l` tag from the list and then select __OK__.
-8. Try another way of tagging a line — highlight the line text, right click, and then select __Add Tag__, `l`, and __OK__.
+12. Try another way of tagging a line — highlight the line text, right click, and then select __Add Tag__, `l`, and __OK__.
-9. Add `l` tags to the remaining lines in the poem using both methods.
+13. Add `l` tags to the remaining lines in the poem using both methods.
-10. Edit the tags around the first line of the poem, which has been mistakenly tagged as a salutation, by clicking on the line, right clicking on `salute` in the __Markup__ panel on the left, and selecting __Change Tag__ from the dropdown menu, `l`, and __OK__.
+14. Edit the tags around the first line of the poem, which has been mistakenly tagged as a salutation, by clicking on the line, right clicking on `salute` in the __Markup__ panel on the left, and selecting __Change Tag__ from the dropdown menu, `l`, and __OK__.

 ### Tag Emphasis ###

-11. Highlight "Macavity's not there!" on line 5.
+15. Highlight "Macavity's not there!" on line 5.
-12. Select __Tags__ on the far left of the ribbon at the top of the screen.
+16. Select __Tags__ on the far left of the ribbon at the top of the screen.
-13. Find the `emph` (emphasized) tag by typing it into the search box or scrolling down the list of tags.
+17. Find the `emph` (emphasized) tag by typing it into the search box or scrolling down the list of tags.
-14. Select the `emph` tag from the list and then select __OK__.
+18. Select the `emph` tag from the list and then select __OK__.
-15. Add `emph` tags to all the words italicized in the print version.
+19. Add `emph` tags to all the words italicized in the print version.

 As you add tags, you will see them appear in the __Markup__ panel on the left.
 You can also see raw code in the __Selection__ tab on the right.
 Using the __Markup__ panel and the __Selection__ tab, see if you can find the tags you added.